 By enrolling on a programme of study at Middlesex, you are required to comply with the University's Financial Regulations.
 Make sure you read and understand the terms and conditions before enrolling online.
 Once enrolled, you can view your 'financial account' by logging in to myUniHub, then go to the 'My Admin and Finances' page.

-For further information on how and when to pay your fees please click here.
+There's further information on how and when to pay your fees.

-We have produced a leaflet explaining student fees for September starters.
+We have produced a leaflet explaining student fees.

 If Student Finance England or the EU Team cannot pay your fees: